 Chromium (chrome) is used to imitate silvery metals.
 Combinations of metals and various mixes of nitrogen and reactive gases are used to achieve interesting finish effects such as the various bronzes, antique brasses, and nickels.
 Some manufacturers have managed to create metal finishes that do not exist in native metals, such as black.
 Chrome, however, is still chromium, although PVD chrome is much harder than electroplated chrome, and to be preferred.

 The limitation of PVD is the cost.
 The initial investment for the equipment is coming down but still very high, and the process is relatively slow compared to electroplating.
 It takes longer and costs more.
 So, expect to pay more for a PVD finish over electroplating.
 For your money, however, you get a no-kidding lifetime finish.

-To watch a California Faucets PVD machine in action, click here, and prepare for loud noises.
+To watch a California Faucets PVD sputter machine in action, click here, and prepare for loud noises.

 Faucets are not limited to just one finish.
 Many manufacturers offer what is called a "split finish" which usually consists of a base finish and an accent finish.
 Generally, split finishing is done before the faucet is assembled, some parts being finished with a base finish, others with the accent finish.
 Then the faucet is assembled.

-Fist the native brass is polished to a high sheen to remove all possible blemishes.
-Then the faucet is undercoated, usually with zinc or nickel.
-The undercoat is given a careful hand polish.
+First, the native brass is polished to a high sheen to remove all possible blemishes.
+Then the faucet is undercoated, perhaps several times, usually with nickel.
+The undercoats are given a careful hand polish.
 The finish is then applied in one or more coats.
 The faucet gets a final hand polish.